Star Trek Logo

 This is a legendary sci-fi-style media franchise about space adventure, the discovery of uncharted civilizations, and the struggle.
 She appeared in 1966.
 Screenwriter Eugene Wesley Roddenberry wrote it.

-But the history of the emblem is long and confusing because, from the moment the creators of the debut film offered the audience a fantastic world, it has changed many logos.
-And almost all of them had a stylized “A,” resembling the tip of an upward arrow.
+However, the emblem’s history is long and confusing because from the moment the creators of the debut film offered the audience a fantastic world, it has changed many logos.
+Almost all of them had a stylized “A,” resembling the tip of an upward arrow.
 It happened that a complex star or a simple stroke took its place.
-Now the logo is composite and includes almost all of the listed elements, denoting persistent movement forward.
+The composite logo includes almost all listed elements, denoting persistent movement forward.

 Logo Star Trek